 How Much Does Free Shipping Actually Cost?

-Free shipping always sounds appealing, but are covering the costs for consumers worth added value?
+Free shipping always sounds appealing, but is covering the costs for consumers worth added value?
 Let's look at the facts:

 In 2019, Walker Sands performed a study on what motivates consumers to follow through with a purchase.
 Of the 1,400 US consumers surveyed, 9 out of 10 said that free shipping was the No. 1 incentive when asked what would make them shop online more often.